Home

 .getOrCreate()

-# read data from HDFS, as a result we get RDD of lines
+# Read data from HDFS, creating an RDD of lines

 linesRDD = sc.textFile("hdfs://...")

-# combine elements with the same word value
+# Combine elements with the same word key

 resultRDD = wordCountRDD.reduceByKey(lambda a, b: a + b)